alpenflow/alpenflow/README.md

 - 🌱 I’m currently learning everything from github, solidity, next.js, node.js, react, ai sdks, and on and on and on, vibe coding gets you to the door, knowledge opens it.
 - 💞️ I’m looking to collaborate on everything.
 I'm humble and motivated.
 - 📫 How to reach me hello@mikerichardson.io
-- ⚡ Fun facts: I split my time between Truckee, CA, San Francisco, CA and Baja, BCS, Mexico.
+- ⚡ Fun facts: I split my time between truckee, san francisco, and baja, bcs, xexico.
 I'm restoring my '87 VW syncro tin-top, that I plan to live out of and see the world.
 - I love to ski, snowboard, mountain bike, and surf.
-I'm a forever builder and I surround myself with optimistic, smart, motivated people that challnge and support me to be my best
+I'm a forever builder and I surround myself with optimistic, smart, motivated people that challenge and support me to be my best
 - and help others be their best.

 <!---